Exponential polynomials and identification of polygonal regions from Fourier samples: Introduction

 Then, if $f$ is such a polynomial, the set of samples of $f$ on the set $\Set{0, 1, \ldots, N-1}$, which consists of $N$ points, is enough to determine $f$: any two such polynomials agreeing on that set must be the same polynomial as the difference of these polynomials can have at most $N-1$ roots unless it is identically 0.

 Another famous case is the determination of \textit{exponential sums} (trigonometric polynomials) with at most $N$ frequencies

 from samples.
-Let us restrict the frequencies $\lambda_j$ to lie in the torus $\RR/\ZZ$, which we can identify with $[0, 1)$, and seek to determine $f(\xi)$ from its samples on a set $A \subseteq \ZZ$.
+Let us restrict the frequencies $\lambda_j$ to lie in the torus $\TT = \RR/\ZZ$, which we can identify with $[0, 1)$ (it is after all natural to assume that all frequencies are in a bounded region), and seek to determine $f(\xi)$ from its samples on a set $A \subseteq \ZZ$.
 The famous Prony method from the 18th century \cite{prony1795essai,diederichs2023many,vetterli2002sampling} says that we can identify $f$ from its values on the set $A = \Set{0, 1, \ldots, 2N}$.
 See also Lemma \ref{recurrence} below, with $D=1$, for a slightly different viewpoint.

-The case of \textit{exponential polynomials} with $n \le N$ terms and polynomial coefficients of degree $\deg p_j < D$ is also dealt with in \cite{vetterli2002sampling}:
+The case of \textit{exponential polynomials} with $n \le N$ terms and polynomial coefficients of degree $\deg p_j < D$ and frequencies $\lambda_j \in \TT$ is also dealt with in \cite{vetterli2002sampling}:

 can be identified from its samples on the set $A = \Set{0, 1, \ldots, 2ND}$ as shown also in our Lemma \ref{recurrence}.

 An example of a more geometric flavor \cite{courtney2010unions,diederichs2023many} is the case of a set $E \subseteq \TT$ which is a union of at most $N$ arcs (intervals) as shown in Fig.\ \ref{fig:arcs}.
 Such a set can be identified by sampling its Fourier Transform $\ft{\one_E}$ on the set $A = \Set{0, 1, \ldots, N}$.